valtix-security/risk-report/README.md

 # Requirements
 For Valtix to generate a risk report, you need to do the following:
-1. Enable VPC Flow Logs for all the VPCs running your applications and forward the logs to Valtix S3 Bucket.
+1. Enable VPC Flow Logs for all the VPCs running your applications.
-1. Create an IAM Role that can be used by the Valtix Controller to get inventory details of your cloud account.
-This is optional and can be done after you get the initial report.
-Inventory helps in identifying the traffic that's destined to the applications/load balancers/ec2-instances.
+1. Create a cross acount IAM Role that can be used by the Valtix Controller to connect to your AWS environment.

 # Enable VPC Flow Logs
 1. Select the VPC(s) to be assessed